jht9629-nyu/covid-19-data-stories/test-dir/readme.md

 _This text is italicized_

+### Quoted text

 > This is quoted text

+## Header 2.2

 ### unordered list

-- George Washington
-- John Adams
-- Thomas Jefferson
+- Apples are sliced
+- Bananas are nibbled
+- Cherries are eated

 ### ordered list

-1. George Washington
+1. Apples one
-2. John Adams
+2. Bananas two
-3. Thomas Jefferson
+3. Cherries three